 Learn the basics behind microservices, the pros and cons of using them, and check out our on-demand training to learn about building a microservices-based architecture.

-In order for a microservices architecture to work as a functional application, services must constantly request data from each other through messaging.
+In order for a microservices architecture to work as a functional cloud application, services must constantly request data from each other through messaging.
 Building a service mesh layer into an application simplifies interservice communication, but a microservices architecture may also need to integrate with your legacy applications and other data sources.

 If your architecture is distributed, but your integration still relies on a centralized team managing a centralized technology like an enterprise service bus (ESB), the business goals of microservices can be negated.